ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 ![Causal Broadcast](./img/L7%20Causal%20Broadcast%208.png)

-Then there is the case that one participant sends a message ***many***, but not all of the other participants in the system.
-An example of this the Total Order anomaly we saw in lecture 7.
+Then there is the case that one participant sends a message to ***many***, but not all of the other participants in the system.
+An example of this the Total Order anomaly we also saw in lecture 7.

 ![Total Order Anomaly](./img/L7%20TO%20Anomaly.png)

 In this case `C1` sends messages to `R1` and `R2`, but not `C2`; likewise, `C2` sends messages to `R1` and `R2`, but not `C1`.

-So, we have three different message sending strategies:
+So, assuming reliable delivery, we have three different message sending strategies:

-| Message Sending Strategy | Participants
+| Message Sending Strategy | Number of Recipients
 |---|---
-| Unicast | One-to-One
+| Unicast | One
-| Multicast | One-to-Many
+| Multicast | Many
-| Broadcast | One-to-All
+| Broadcast | All

-In this course we will not speak to much about implementing unicast messages; instead, we will simply assume that a unicast primitive exists that allows one participant to send a message to one other participant.
+In this course we will not speak to much about implementing unicast messages; instead, we will simply assume that a unicast command exists as a primitive within each process.

 In this manner, we could send broadcast or multicast messages simply by invoking the unicast primitive multiple times.

 ![Broadcast Implemented Using Unicast](./img/L11%20Broadcast%201.png)

 Up until now, we have been drawing our Lamport diagrams with multiple messages coming from a single event in the sending process - and this is how it should be.
-Conceptually, we need to treat of all these messages as having exactly the same origin.
+Conceptually, we need to treat broadcast messages as having exactly one point of origin.

 However, under the hood, the mechanism for sending the actual messages could be multiple invocations of the unicast send primitive.
 But this will only get us so far.
-The problem is that even if we batch together all the message send commands in some transactional way, if we get halfway through sending this batch of messages and something goes wrong, how do you cancel or revoke the messages sent so far?
+The problem is that even if we batch together all the message send commands in some transactional way, if we get halfway through sending this batch of messages and something goes wrong, what should you do about the messages sent so far - attempt to cancel or revoke them?

 So, the reality is that we need a way to define reliable broadcast.